damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

 ## FROM ONBOARDING'S "WITHIN FIRST WEEK OF STARTING"

+1. [x] _not relevant_ People Ops: remove user from the [Google 'New Users' group](https://admin.google.com/gitlab.com/AdminHome?groupId=new-users@gitlab.com&chromeless=1#OGX:Group).
+This causes 2FA enforcement for the user.
 1. [ ] People Ops: Remove from Beamy
 1. [x] _not relevant_ People Ops: Order [business cards](https://about.gitlab.com/handbook/people-operations/#b-cards) for new team member.
 1. [ ] People Ops: [Remove team member](https://about.gitlab.com/handbook/people-operations/#add-expensify) from Expensify (if employee).